 Nhu Lan Bakery – I’m obsessed with the lemongrass tofu, although the ginger tofu is also amazing.
 I did try the veggie pate and ham and wasn’t a fan, but god damn it, I’m just glad it exists!

 90 Miles Cuban Cafe – We spend way too much time on the patio here in the summertime, but the vegan options are so good and it’s so close to our house!
 There are three locations so the likelihood of wandering by one is pretty high.

 L.D.
 Pho – Tony and I have been hitting this place HARD lately.
 A small, casual Vietnamese spot with a large vegetarian section of the menu with a note to tell them if you’re vegan.
 The staff knows what’s up, and will leave out the fish sauce and swap in regular tofu for egg tofu.
 The vegan pho is killer, as is the pad Thai.

 West Town Bakery & Diner – Lots of vegan options in the pastry case, and a few good ones on the menu, too.
 I love the biscuits and gravy with tofu when they make them with plain, unsweetened soy milk but I have been disappointed a few times when I could tell the biscuits were made with vanilla soy milk (so gross).

-No shade whatsoever, I totally go to and enjoy all of these places.
-If you text me and are nearby any of them I will tell you to go there – they just didn’t quite fit into my Top Picks or other categories either because they aren’t totally unique to Chicago, or because they’re a little out of the way, or because of some other reason I can’t explain, leave me alone, this post was hard.
+If you text me and are nearby any of them I will tell you to go there – they just didn’t quite fit into my Top Picks or other categories for some reason I can’t explain, leave me alone, this post was hard.

 The StopAlong – This is a family-friendly pizza spot in Bucktown with communal seating and a couple of videos games in the back.
 They have a few ready-to-go vegan options, or you can build a custom pizza with Follow Your Heart cheese.